nonsensor/mikesite/blog/entering-the-last-console-generation-the-hard-way.md

 ![Taking the thing apart](/img/ps4.jpg)

 I also replaced the spinning 500GB hard drive with a 1TB SSD, which was no big deal — there's a sled that can be loosened with a single screw and any SATA laptop drive can be plugged right in.

-All of this was significantly harder than upgrading a PC.
+Overall... significantly harder than upgrading a PC.
 But now we have a working PS4 and have been diving into *Spider-Man* (him) and *Horizon: Zero Dawn* (me), all for about $50 and some stressful tiny screw replacement.